It's a morning of all things Barbie and the Purcell Public Library and its "Barbie Extravaganza," at 11 a.m. Saturday, Jan. 21.

 Jan.
 10 – Art Party for Kids: Quilting;

 Jan.
 17 – We Do Legos, an afternoon of beginning Lego Robotics and basic programming;

 Jan.
 24 – Movies @ the Library, with featured shows rated either G or PG with movie titles available in advance by calling the library at 527-5546.
 Attendees can bring a pillow or blanket if they wish;

 Registration is not required to attend any of the programs.

-Preschool and Toddler Story Time provide stories and more for youngsters at the Purcell Public Library, with Story times set for 10:30 a.m. each Tuesday during October.
-Program dates are Oct.
-4, 11, 18 and 25.
+Preschool and Toddler Story Time provide stories and more for youngsters at the Purcell Public Library, with Story times set for 10:30 a.m. on Tuesdays during January.
+Program dates are Jan.
+3, 10, 17, 24 and 31.